Partner Portal

 Custom

-Not sent to the security company monitoring station, and to users via SMS.
+Not sent to the security company monitoring station and users via SMS.

 You can select the type of alarm in the zone settings.
 Your selection will configure the connected device’s alarm and event notifications and the event codes transmitted to the Central Monitoring Station (CMS) of the security company.